sequoiacapital-oss/cauthl/ruby/gems/cauthl-gcp/README.md

 pool in your GCP environment.
 You will also need a service account that has been properly permissioned to allow the use of that workload identity pool.

-First, much like the AWS provider, we need to create an access token generator tied to our IDP (Okta for example)
+First, much like the AWS provider, we need to create an access token generator tied to our IDP.
+You can use the reference example or build your own.

 ```
-require 'cauthl-okta'
+require 'cauthl'

-idp = Cauthl::Okta::TokenGenerator.new(
+tg = Cauthl::TokenGenerator.new(
   client_id: OKTA_CLIENT_ID,
   client_secret: OKTA_CLIENT_SECRET,
   token_credentials_uri: OKTA_TOKEN_URL,
-  scopes: []
+  scope: []
   )
 ```